georgexyz19/inkscapetutorial.org/content/posts/extension16_arrowhead.md

 ## Problem

-The `Dimension` system extension discussed in Chapter 14 adds markers as arrowheads for dimension lines.
+The `Dimensions` system extension discussed in Chapter 14 adds markers as arrowheads.
 The markers have a stroke width which causes the arrowheads to extrude beyond leading lines.
-When we zoom in to the arrow heads, they look like this figure.
+When we zoom in to the arrowheads, they look like this.

 <div style="max-width:500px">
   <img class="img-fluid pb-2" src="/images/ext16/arrowheads.png" alt="arrowheads">
 </div>

-If we manually set the marker stroke width to zero, it will have another problem.
-The tip of the arrow head is on top of the dimension line, and the arrowhead doesn't look good as shown below.
+If we manually set the marker stroke width to zero, we will have another problem.
+The tip of the arrowhead is on top of the dimension line, and the arrowhead doesn't look good as shown below.

 <div style="max-width:300px">